UTSCCSCC01/BonFire/doc/sprint0/PB.md

 1. As a Bonfire user, I want to be able to customize my boards so that I can better differentiate them and add personality.

-1. As a teacher, I want to see aggregate analytics about my course boards so I can see the progress of the students in my courses
+1. As a teacher, I want to see aggregate analytics about my course boards so that I can see the progress of the students in my courses

 1. As a Bonfire user, I want to create states on my boards so that I can organize my cards.